trylinux/lift/README.md

                         specifies a file containing targets to scan -p PORT, --port PORT  specifies a port to scan (can specify multiple times) -t {standard,withport,shodan}, --filetype {standard,withport,shodan}
-                        specifies the format of the --ifile argument -S, --ssl             do SSL checks only
+                        specifies the format of the --ifile argument (default: standard) -S, --ssl             do SSL checks only
   -r, --recurse         test for recursion and amplification -R, --recon           run all tests